State of Georgia

 Additionally, we built a custom asset management system on top of Drupal 8's file and media APIs to give site managers a way to store, distribute, and schedule the release of important state documents.
 The system also enables site managers to automate publishing before releasing new regulations and announcements, and it centralizes thousands of existing state documents for consistency.

 To meet launch deadlines, we needed to work quickly in parallel on multiple features.
 To expedite that, we used Tugboat, a tool that spins up fully populated test environments for each new feature.
 Developers could review each others' code and provide immediate feedback without disrupting their development environments.
 And stakeholders could review new changes on a content-rich staging environment to approve new features for production quickly.

 With the platform prepared, a phased rollout began, starting with the MVP sites, and building to more complex sites in parallel with continued feature development.
-We are on track to use the platform to launch around 80 sites over 12 rounds, approximately 6 to 7 every three weeks.
-Each three-week cycle involves: standing up new sites, acquiring migration data, migration QA and bug-fixes, new feature development, coordination of final migration runs, and decommissioning sites that have launched - all while continuing the rolling planning effort for future iterations.
-Detailed planning, project management, and communication have been key to managing this complex rollout process.
+We used the platform to launch around 75 sites (after some merging and consolidation) over 12 rounds, approximately 6 to 7 every three weeks.
+Each three-week cycle involved standing up new sites, acquiring migration data, migration QA and bug fixes, new feature development, coordination of final migration runs, and decommissioning sites that have launched—all while continuing the rolling planning effort for future iterations.
+Detailed planning, project management, and communication were key to managing this complex rollout process.

 Lullabot has been a solid partner in transforming Georgia's web presence.
 Not only have they excelled at technical implementation, but they were an effective strategic partner.
 I truly appreciate their partnership in creating GovHub, Georgia's official web publishing system, making state content easy to manage across multiple websites, and accessible to Georgians in a fast, secure, and effective manner.

 Nikhil Deshpande, Chief Digital Officer, State of Georgia

 The following people contributed to the success of this project.